Seagate/cortx-motr/doc/HLD_of_Motr_Object_Index.rst

 - [R.M0.FOL.UNDO]: FOL can be used for undo-redo recovery

-- [R.M0.CACHE.MD]: meta-data caching is supported
+- [R.M0.CACHE.MD]: metadata caching is supported

 ******************
 Design Highlights